 Copyright 2009 Christopher Daniel Chuick

 Chuick, Christopher Daniel.
-"Gender and infidelity: a study of the relationship between conformity to masculine norms and extrarelational involvement." dissertation, University of Iowa, 2009.
+"Gender and infidelity: a study of the relationship between conformity to masculine norms and extrarelational involvement."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.